letaniaferreira/API-with-flask-sqlalchemy-and-flask-marshmallow/README.md

-this API uses flask_sqlalchemy and flask_marshmallow as well as sqlite you can run it using [Postman](https://www.getpostman.com/postman)
+this API was build based on a tutorial, it uses flask_sqlalchemy and flask_marshmallow as well as sqlite and you can run it using [Postman](https://www.getpostman.com/postman)